 Wheel of Time characters

-This page contains my fan art of characters from The Wheel of Time by Robert Jordan.
-Robert Jordan has passed away, but he left an active fan community at Dragonmount, which is a great place to go for an introduction to the series.
+This page contains my lego fan art of characters from The Wheel of Time by Robert Jordan.
+Robert Jordan has passed away, but he left an active Wheel of Time fan community at Dragonmount, which is a great place to go for an introduction to the series.
+Note that I have been making these since before the casting for the TV show was announced, so while I strongly approve of the casting choices, my design choices here do not attempt to match anything from the show.

 Spoiler warning: moderate spoilers for the entire series.